Effect of Polarized Colliding Beam on Higgs Boson production at the Lepton Collider: Abstract

 \section{Abstract}

-Higgs related production processes e.g., annihilation, $W$ and $Z$ boson fusion are observed for different configurations of colliding electron and positron beam polarizations mainly in International Linear Collider (ILC), operating at $\sqrt{s}=200-1000$ GeV.
-This study indicates that the enhancement or reduction of production cross section depending on center-of-mass (CM) energy and the type of combination used which may help in the selection of different production processes.
-This study also shows that number of measurable observable increases by polarizing beams, which are required for determination of new physical parameters of physics models beyond the standard model (SM).
-Observable are left-right asymmetry, effective polarization and effective luminosity.
+Different production processes involving the Higgs boson, such as annihilation and W/Z boson fusion, will be observed in the International Linear Collider (ILC).
+The ILC operates at a center-of-mass (CM) energy of $\sqrt{s}$ = 200-1000 GeV.
+The study reveals that the production cross-section can either be enhanced or reduced depending on the CM energy and the specific combination used, which has implications for selecting appropriate production processes.
+Additionally, this investigation highlights that by polarizing beams, the number of measurable observables increases.
+These observables, such as left$~$right asymmetry, detailed effective polarization, and adequate effective luminosity, are crucial to ascertain contemporary physical parameters in physics models absurdly the Standard Model (SM).